 DECLARATION AND APPROVAL

 I confirm that all information provided in this application is accurate and up to date.
-I also confirm that I have received consent from those named and involved in this project to be involved and for their information to be shared with Oracle Head & Neck Cancer UK, the Oracle Head & Neck Cancer UK External Research Committees and Independent Experts as required. .
+I also confirm that I have received consent from those named and involved in this project to be involved and for their information to be shared with Oracle Head & Neck Cancer UK, the Oracle Head & Neck Cancer UK External Research Committees and Independent Experts as required.